AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

         :class: code-out

         Both train_data and test_data consist of 3 components: X, gt_pseudo_label, Y

         Length of X, gt_pseudo_label, Y in train_data: 30000, 30000, 30000
         Length of X, gt_pseudo_label, Y in test_data: 5000, 5000, 5000

-        Type of X: list, and type of each element in X: ['Tensor', 'Tensor'].
-        Type of gt_pseudo_label: list, and type of each element in gt_pseudo_label: ['int', 'int'].
+        X is a list, with each element being a list of 2 Tensor. gt_pseudo_label is a list, with each element being a list of 2 int.
-        Type of Y: list, and type of each element in Y: int.
+        Y is a list, with each element being a int.

 The ith element of X, gt_pseudo_label, and Y together constitute the ith